Current Management Committee elected Friday 20 May 2011:

 A committee is a group of people who take on responsibility of managing a community group, voluntary organisation or charity.

-The Holiday Project is a Scottish registered charity that has a Board of Trustees - Chairperson, Secretary and Treasurer - as well as "Ordinary Members".
+The Holiday Project is a Scottish registered charity that has a Board of Trustees - Chairperson, Secretary and Treasurer - as well as "Committee Members".
 All Committees have responsibilities.

 How do Committees Work?